-What tests may I need before peripheral blood stem cell harvesting?
+What do I need to know about peripheral blood stem cell harvesting?

-What medicine do I need to have before peripheral blood stem cell harvesting?
+How do I prepare for peripheral blood stem cell harvesting?

-What happens during peripheral blood stem cell harvesting?
+What will happen during a peripheral blood stem cell harvest?

 What are the risks of peripheral blood stem cell harvesting?